Better-Computing-Consulting/azure-devops-ci-ansible-vpn-deployment/README.md

 The repository includes a playbook __vpnrm.yml__ to undo all the changes made to the firewall and delete the Azure Resource Group, Virtual Network Gateway, and all other resources the project created.

-There is a blog that explains with details some aspects of the playblooks, including how to setup the self-hosten Azure Pipelines agent.
+This blog explains in detail some aspects of the playblooks, including how to setup the self-hosted Azure Pipelines agent.

 https://bcc.bz/post/azure-devops-ci-ansible-vpn-deployment-between-virtual-network-gateway-and-cisco-asa